phevyy/Syncore/Syncore/README.md

 ```

 ### Desktop (installer)
-Run `SyncoreSetup.exe` — installs to Program Files, creates Start Menu shortcut.
+Download and run SyncoreSetup.exe from the latest release.
+It installs to Program Files and creates a Start Menu shortcut.
 No Python required.

 ### Mobile (APK)
-Transfer `Syncore.apk` to the Android device and install.
+Download Syncore.apk from the latest release, transfer it to your Android device, and install.
 *(Enable "Install from unknown sources" in device settings if needed)*

 ---